abarcadev/api-rest-tech-store-products/README.md

 ## Technologies
 * Express with TypeScript.
-* MongoBD database with Mongoose ODM or PostgreSQL database with Prisma ORM.
+* MongoDB database with Mongoose ODM or PostgreSQL database with Prisma ORM.
 * Validation env with env-var.

 ## Design patterns